-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE GOVERNMENT-WIDE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED DECEMBER 31, 2022
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE GOVERNMENT-WIDE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED DECEMBER 31, 2024

-Net Change in Fund Balances - Total Government Funds \$ 501,858 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures; however, in the Statement of Activities the cost of those assets is allocated over their estimated lives and reported as depreciation expense.
-Capital Asset Purchases Capitalized 1,290,861 Depreciation Expense (620,813) Capital assets contributed to the City, which are included in the Statement of Activities.
-13,696 In the Statement of Activities, losses on disposal of capital assets are reported, whereas, in the governmental funds, the proceeds from the disposal of capital assets are reflected, regardless of whether a loss is recognized.
-(933,148) The governmental fund financial statement property tax accruals differ from the government-wide statement property tax accruals in that the fund financial statements require the amounts to be "available."
-(18,998) Payment of principal on long-term debt and accrued interest on TIF #2 is an expenditure in the governmental funds but the payment reduces long-term liabilities in the Statement of Net Position.
-353,972 Increases to the interest accrual on TIF #2 does not require the use of current financial resources and therefore is not reported as expenditures in governmental funds.
-(139,799) Governmental funds do not reflect the change in accrued leave, but the Statement of Activities reflects the change in accrued leave through expenditures.
-5,081

-Change in Net Position of Governmental Activities 465,521

-The accompanying notes are an integral part of the financial statements.

-Accrued interest expense, excluding TIF #2, reported in the
+Amounts reported for governmental activities in the Statement of Activities are different because:

+Net Change in Fund Balances - Total Government Funds

+Governmental funds report capital outlays as expenditures; however, in the Statement of Activities the cost of those assets is allocated over their estimated lives and reported as depreciation expense.

+Capital Asset Purchases Capitalized 1,282,962 Depreciation Expense (680,210)

+The governmental fund financial statement property tax accruals differ from the government-wide statement property tax accruals in that the fund financial statements require the amounts to be "available."

+Payment of principal on long-term debt and accrued interest on TIF #2 is an expenditure in the governmental funds but the payment reduces long-term liabilities in the Statement of Net Position.

-Statement of Activities does not require the use of current financial resources components of pension asset and are not reflected in the governmental funds.
+Increases to the interest accrual on TIF #2 does not require the use of current financial resources and therefore is not reported as expenditures in governmental funds.

+Governmental funds do not reflect the change in accrued leave, but the Statement of Activities reflects the change in accrued leave through expenditures.

-and therefore is not reported as expenditures in governmental funds.
+Accrued interest expense, excluding TIF #2, reported in the Statement of Activities does not require the use of current financial resources and therefore is not reported as expenditures in governmental funds.

-Changes in the pension related deferred outflows/inflows are direct
+Changes in the pension related deferred outflows/inflows are direct components of pension asset and are not reflected in the governmental funds.